digitopvn/diginext-docs/docs/architecture.md

 # Architecture

-This document provides a high level overview of Diginext's architecture.
+This document provides a high level overview of DXUP's architecture.

 ## Diagram